-- Offenders involved in intimate partner violence cases
+- Individuals committing intimate partner violence

 The two main outcomes of interest were compliance (measured through parole violations) and recidivism (measured using rearrests and rearrests for violent offenses).